Anthracophora crucifera

-Anthracophora crucifera, commonly known as Bark beetle, is a species of dung beetle found in India, and Sri Lanka.
+Anthracophora crucifera is a species of flower chafer found in India and Sri Lanka.

 Biology

 Grubs usually feed on the decaying organic matter, both plant and animal.
 Adults feed on the floral parts of many commercially important crops such as Curcuma aromatica, Sorghum bicolor, Pennisetum glaucum, Abelmoschus esculentus.and Zea mays.
 Adults emerge with theonset of flowering season of the crops, during August to September.